gauravkhapekar/GenAIEngineering-Cohort1/Week7/README.md

 - Check that your virtual environment is activated (you should see `(venv)` in your terminal prompt)
 - Verify all packages are installed with `pip list`
 - Restart Jupyter kernel if you encounter runtime errors

-## Next Steps

-After completing Session 1, you'll have a solid foundation in:
-- How multimodal data is represented and processed
-- Individual preprocessing techniques for each modality
-- The challenges and considerations in multimodal AI systems

-This prepares you for more advanced topics in multimodal fusion and integration techniques.